DFJ Growth closes its third fund with $535 million

 Swingvy raises $1.1M to give HR staff in Southeast Asia a break from paperwork

-DFJ Growth, the 11-year-old growth-stage arm of the 31-year-old Sand Hill Road firm, has closed its third vehicle with $535 million, slightly more than it was targeting when began fundraising in the spring of last year.
+DFJ Growth, the 11-year-old growth-stage arm of the 31-year-old Sand Hill Road firm, has closed its third vehicle with $535 million, slightly more than it was targeting when it began fundraising in the spring of last year.
 It had closed its previous growth fund with $470 million in May 2014.

-The firm has invested in four new portfolio companies over the past year, including the games and “experiences” development platform Unity; Giphy, which provides a search engine for a vast library of GIFs; the connected doorbell startup Ring; and Katerra, an end-to-end design and construction platform that was cofounded by former Flextronics CEO Michael Marks.
+The firm has invested in four new portfolio companies over the past year, including the games and “experiences” development platform Unity; Giphy, which provides a search engine for a vast library of GIFs; the connected doorbell startup Ring; and Katerra, an end-to-end design and construction platform co-founded by former Flextronics CEO Michael Marks.

 DFJ Growth typically makes four to eight new investments per year.